 Often, individuals whose first application for SSD was denied try to re-apply for benefits rather than seek an appeal.
 However, the SSA has an established appeals process for denied benefits claims, and the agency generally reject claims when they encounter new applications from those who applied previously.

 If you believe your application for benefits was wrongfully denied, you have 60 days to appeal the decision.
-There are four levels to the SSD appeals process:
+There are four levels to the SSD claim appeals process:

-A new case processor will be assigned to review the initial application, as well any additional evidence to support the disability claim.
+A new case processor will be assigned to review the initial application, as well any additional evidence to support the SSD claim.
 Applicants will need to provide any documentation that was lacking originally, such as medical records or income verification.

 In the event that the reconsideration ruling also denies the application, a hearing before an administrative law judge can be requested by the applicant.
 This is an opportunity to clarify questions or information, submit testimonies from experts, and offer new evidence in the applicant’s favor.